Dynamic Quantile Function Models: Empirical Studies

-In this study, the DQF model is ranked against an array of popular forecasting models: Symmetric Absolute Value CAViaR of \citet{EngleManganelli2004} (CAViaR), GJR-GARCH of \citet{GlostenJagannathanRunkle1993} with t (GJR-t) and skewed-t (GJR-skt) distributions, and Realized-GARCH of \citet{HansenHuangShek2012} with t (Real-t) and skewed-t (Real-skt) distributions.
+Based on the scoring function in Eq.~\eqref{eq:scoring_func}, the QR-DQF model is ranked against an array of popular models in the literature of forecasting VaR of daily returns: Symmetric Absolute Value CAViaR of \citet{EngleManganelli2004} (CAViaR), GJR-GARCH of \citet{GlostenJagannathanRunkle1993} with $t$ (GJR-t) and skewed-$t$ (GJR-skt) distributions, and Realized-GARCH of \citet{HansenHuangShek2012} with $t$ (Real-t) and skewed-$t$ (Real-skt) distributions.
 For the Real-t and Real-skt models, the ``log-linear" specification is used.
-For each sequence of VaR forecasts $\{q^{\mathrm{D}}_{u,t}\}$, the value of $\bar{\mathscr{S}}$ is reported in Table~\ref{tab:s5} for $u = 0.05$ and Table~\ref{tab:s1} for $u = 0.01$.
-Across ten market indices that span different geographic regions, the DQF model is most favoured in six of the markets, for both 5\% and 1\% daily VaR forecasts.
-Upon closer inspection, it appears that DQF is the dominant model for North-American and European markets.
-For the Asia-Pacific indices (Nikkei, HSI, SSEC, and AORD) however, GJR-skt seems to be the best suited model.
+For each sequence of VaR forecasts $\{q^{\mathrm{D}}_{u,t}\}_{t=3001}^T$, the value of $\bar{\mathscr{S}}$ is reported in Table~\ref{tab:s5} for $u = 5\%$ and Table~\ref{tab:s1} for $u = 1\%$, respectively.
+Across ten market indices that span different geographic regions, the QR-DQF model is most favoured in 6/10 markets, for both 5\% and 1\% VaR forecasts.
+Upon closer inspection, QR-DQF appears to be the dominant model for North-American and European markets (SPX, DJIA, Nasdaq, FTSE, DAX, CAC).
+For the Asia-Pacific indices (Nikkei, HSI, SSEC, and AORD) however, GJR-skt is the best suited model on average.

 \FloatBarrier

 \FloatBarrier

 \FloatBarrier